Fitting a Linear Simulation with XGBoost

 import shap

-Build a simulated dataset with binary labels
+Build a simulated dataset with linear labels

 [2]: